Controlling Biofilm Transport with Porous Metamaterials Designed with Bayesian Learning: Introduction

 \section{Introduction}

 Biofilms, commonly defined as surface-attached communities of microorganisms (i.e., groups of bacteria cells) embedded in a self-produced matrix of extracellular polymeric substances (EPS) \cite{biofilmmedref1}, grow mostly in confined systems such as rock cracks, industrial pipelines, biological bodies, and many other artificial or natural microenvironments \cite{pnas_activesurface}.
-One of the prerequisites of biofilm growth is the existence of adhesive surfaces that allow bacteria to grow and clustered into ``film-shaped'' communities adhered to by EPS.
-This accounts for the phenomenon that biofilms are observed in mostly confined systems: an increasing surface area would allow biofilm to attach and further grow.
-Biofilms, from the engineering perspective, possess abundant pros and cons to human society.
-On the negative side, the formation and attachment of biofilms pose serious problems for marine engineering as cause fouling on the surfaces of marine vessels, equipment, and infrastructure, leading to reduced efficiency and increased maintenance costs \cite{marineref1, marineref2} and in biomedical treatments as forming on medical devices, such as catheters and implants, leading to infections that are difficult to treat \cite{biofilmmedref1, biofilmmedref2}.
-On the positive side, biofilm can also be utilized as {\em engineered living materials} (ELM) to be used to create self-healing concrete by incorporating bacteria into the concrete mix \cite{concreteref1}, treat wastewater by removing pollutants and nutrients \cite{wastewatertreatref}, and conduct 3D bioprinting for functional soft materials \cite{3dbioprintingref}.
+One of the prerequisites of biofilm growth is the existence of adhesive surfaces that allow bacteria to grow and cluster into ``film-shaped'' communities, aided by adhesive EPS.
+Hence, increasing surface areas would allow biofilm observed in mostly confined systems to attach and grow further \cite{surface_area_biofilm}.
+From the engineering perspective, biofilms possess abundant pros and cons to human society.
+On the negative side, the formation and attachment of biofilms pose serious problems for marine engineering by fouling the surfaces of marine vessels, equipment, and infrastructure, leading to reduced efficiency and increased maintenance costs \cite{marineref1, marineref2}.
+On biomedical devices, such as catheters and implants, biofilm formation can lead to infections that are difficult to treat \cite{biofilmmedref1, biofilmmedref2}.
+On the positive side, biofilm can also be utilized as {\em engineered living materials} (ELM) with important engineering applications such as for creating self-healing concrete by incorporating bacteria into the concrete mix \cite{concreteref1}, for treating wastewater by removing pollutants and nutrients \cite{wastewatertreatref}, and for 3D bioprinting into functional soft materials \cite{3dbioprintingref}.